St. George’s University seeks students who have successfully completed the following requirements:

 Two letters of recommendation.

 Essay (250 words): Please discuss the significant event(s) in your life that influenced your decision to pursue your academic career in your chosen field of study.
-(Name and social security number, if applicable, must appear on each numbered page)
+(Name and Student ID Number, if applicable, must appear on each numbered page)

-Passport-sized photograph with your name and social security number, if applicable, printed on the back.
+Passport-sized photograph with your name and Student ID Number, if applicable, printed on the back.

 Financial information and indication of financial support.